12th Commerce SP Textbook Solutions Chapter 2 (Sources of Corporate Finance) – Maharashtra Board – Free Solution

 Q.5 Answer in brief.

-1) What is public deposit ?
+1) What is public deposit?

 Answer: a) Public deposit is an important source of financing short-term requirements of company.
-Companies receive fixed deposits from the public for the period ranging from 6 months to 36 months.
+Companies receive fixed deposits from the public for a period ranging from 6 months to 36 months.
 Such deposits are called as Public Deposits.

 b) Under this method, general public is invited to deposit their savings with the company for varied period.
 Interest is paid by companies on such deposits.
 The company issues ‘Deposit Receipt’ to depositor.
 The terms of deposit are mentioned in the ‘Deposit Receipt’.
 Deposit Receipt is an acknowledgment of debt/loan by the company.
 Deposits are either secured or unsecured loans offered to the company.